List of Streisand effect examples: Saudi Arabia

 A 2019 study of political imprisonment by the government of Saudi Arabia found that while incarceration tended to deter individual dissidents from further dissent, it strongly emboldened their social media followers, led to a sharp increase in calls for political reform, and resulted in an increase in online dissent and physical in-person protests overall, including criticism of the ruling family and calls for regime change.
 Such repression also draws public attention to the imprisoned dissidents and their causes, and does not deter other prominent figures in Saudi Arabia from continuing to dissent online.

 South Africa

 In 2017, the government of South Africa stated their intention to ban a book by Jacques Pauw, The President's Keepers, detailing corruption within the government of then-President Jacob Zuma.
 This resulted in sales of the book skyrocketing, and it sold out within 24 hours before the ban was to be put into effect.
 The book became a national bestseller and led to multiple reprints.
 This effect was repeated when Pauw published Our Poisoned Land (2023) and the Economic Freedom Fighters took legal action in an effort to ban the book, thereby resulting in an increase in book sales.

+Sweden

+In a royal letter from 1728, King Frederick did not want to ban writings that the contemporaries perceived as blasphemous against Christianity since, according to previous experience, such a ban would arouse curiosity among the public to find out more about these writings.Royal letter 27 June 1728.